Watching the Climbers on the Mountain

 Watching the Climbers on the Mountain is a novel by the Australian author Alex Miller.
 It was first published in 1988 by Pan Books Australia and was republished by Allen & Unwin in 2012.

+Reviews

+Howard Willis in The Age concluded that the novel is a "good read". he continued:" There are passages of excllent story-telling–the description, for example, of a country-show boxing bout is good, solid stuff."